AnastasiaMegabit/FASTbot/README.md

 - Getting a clean map of the lab was critical for the bot to correctly predict where the obstacles were in the local costmap.
 It took awhile for us to identify this as the issue but once we did, we were able to clear the small marks on the map away and give the bot clean white space on the floor.
 At that point, it was able to update the local costmap easily any time it moved around.
 - Physically lifting and moving bot confused it and placed obstacles where there were none.
 We eventually found that if we used the 2D pose estimate and 2D nav goal features in the rviz visualization tool, the bot had no trouble keeping a current obstacle map.

-#### Finding the Right Height for Obstacles
+#### Obstacle Avoidance
+- When we first began thinking of the best way to avoid obstacles, .....
+(Need to talk about Mark Silliman here too)
-- When we were experimenting with the limitations of height for obstacles that the bots could void, we realized that the obstacle had to be of a certain height before the bot could fully estimate it's dimensions.
-While the bot could easily acknowledge the presence of an obstacle for any size, the edges of the obstacles for a shorter one seemed little fuzzy in it's local costmap and it didn't navigate it well.
+- While experimenting with move_base to determine limitations of obstacle avoidance for the bot, we realized that the obstacle had to be of a certain height before the bot could fully estimate it's dimensions.
+While the bot could easily acknowledge the presence of an obstacle for any size, the edges of a shorter obstacle seemed a little fuzzy in the bot's local costmap and therefore, it was not able to navigate them well.
+We therefore, had to ensure obstacles were approximately above the kinect's height on the bot for clear edge detection in the local costmap.
 [![FASTbot taps edges of block box video](https://raw.githubusercontent.com/AnastasiaMegabit/FASTbot/master/img/FASTbot_Blooper.png)](https://youtu.be/XcfFtEHvWSk "FASTbot taps edges of block box video")

 #### Patrolling an Area